 Cured fish can be a delicious and versatile brunch menu item.
 You can customize the flavor by adjusting the curing time and adding your favorite seasonings.
 Properly cured salmon should have a firm texture and a delicate, slightly salty-sweet flavor.

-If you are using previously frozen salmon you will want to defrost it overnight in the fridge.
+Not really, it won’t absorb anything if it is still rock hard.
+You’d need to defrost previously frozen salmon overnight in the fridge first.
 Do not leave on the countertop for longer than 30 minutes or so.
 24 hours in the refrigerator is usually plenty of time to soften the meat.

 For this method we share below you are going to use 1 cup of fresh beets that have been grated.
 Remember that when you do this you will want to wear gloves.
 The color is very strong and will stain your hands as well as anything else that comes into contact with it.
 Then you need hearty rock salt which is different than table salt.
 And use diced freshly dried herbs that you love to add flavor.